 Question 3.
 Will the Covid-19 vaccination hurt me or my family?

-Fortunately, the Covid-19 vaccination has now been tested on hundreds of millions of people, so we know immediate effects are not a problem.
+Fortunately, the Covid-19 vaccination has now been tested on hundreds of millions of people.
 There are miniscule numbers of people who do react to vaccination.
-Mostly these reactions are very temporary, as with other flu or vac shot, but a few people are susceptible to more serious reactions and there have been several deaths in Australia.
+Mostly these reactions are very temporary, as with other flu vaccinations, but a few people are susceptible to more serious reactions and there have been several deaths in Australia.

 “To date, VAERS has not detected patterns in cause of death that would indicate a safety problem with COVID-19 vaccines.”
 Over 76 million doses of COVID-19 vaccines were administered in the United States from December 14, 2020, through March 1, 2021.
 During this time, VAERS received 1,381 reports of death (0.0018%) among people who received a COVID-19 vaccine.
 CDC and FDA physicians review each case report of death as soon as notified and CDC requests medical records to further assess reports.
 A review of available clinical information including death certificates, autopsy, and medical records revealed no evidence that vaccination contributed to patient deaths.”
 1 March 2021 https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html

 Update 16.4.21: Disproportional concern arose in April 2021 concerning side effects such as very rare risk of blood clotting which has caused death.
 The risks of blood clotting from Covid-19 far outweigh the risk of blood clotting from the vaccines.
 Reporting now shows us that a person who gets Covid-19 is 9 times more likely to get blood clots.